AbdelrahmanYassien11/Generative-AI-Introduction/readme.md

 - **Human-in-the-Loop**: A human monitors and assists the bot, ensuring quality and accuracy.
 - **Bot Triage**: The bot handles most tasks but escalates critical ones to humans.
 - **Full Bot**: The bot handles all tasks independently.
-## 2. LLM Sentiment Classification Counter Example

-This is a minimal Python example showing how to use OpenAI's ChatCompletion API to classify the sentiment of a restaurant review & then count and print the number of positive and negative sentiments.

-## Setup

-1. Create and activate a virtual environment.
-2. Install dependencies:
-pip install -r requirements.txt
-3. Add your API key in a `.env` file:
-OPENAI_API_KEY=your_api_key_here
-4. Run:
-python main.py